Tressor Moreno: Club career

 Named after classical music composer Gustav Mahler and famed French Footballer Marius Trésor, Tressor Moreno began his career in the youth ranks of Colombia's Tuluá.

 In 1998, he emigrated to Peru and made his professional debut with Peruvian powerhouse Alianza Lima.
 There he appeared in 40 league matches and scored 16 goals, forming a formidable front line with Claudio Pizarro as Alianza finished league runner-up.
 During his time with the Peruvian club Moreno was regarded as one of the best foreign players to have played in Peru.

 In 2000, he returned to Colombia, joining Atlético Nacional and having another productive season where he appeared in 34 league matches and scored 11 times.
-On 9 November 2000, Moreno scored in the second leg of the Merconorte finals, as Nacional beat rivals Millonarios 2-1 to lift the 2000 Copa Merconorte trophy.
+On 9 November 2000, Moreno scored in the second leg of the Merconorte finals, as Nacional beat rivals Millonarios 2–1 to lift the 2000 Copa Merconorte trophy.
 As a result of his play with Nacional, Moreno began to draw interest from European clubs and in 2000 was sold to Metz in France.

 In 2002, Metz loaned him to América de Cali, where he helped the club to the 2002 Apertura title with 5 goals in 14 appearances.

 For the 2002 Finalización season Moreno was loaned to Independiente Medellín and helped his new club capture the Finalización title, scoring 4 goals across the title-winning campaign.
 He also played the 2003 Apertura and the 2003 Copa Libertadores with El Poderoso.
 In the Copa Libertadores, his club reached the semi-finals, with Moreno scoring three goals in the group stage, two against Barcelona and one against Colo-Colo, and scored the opening goal of the semi-finals second leg, a 3–2 loss to Santos at Estadio Atanasio Girardot.

 Moreno returned to France for the 2003–04 season, and although he did not have much success with Metz he did help the club avoid relegation.
 Once his contract with Metz ended he returned to Colombia and played with Deportivo Cali for the 2004 season, where he scored a goal in a 3–3 draw in the playoffs against his old club Independiente Medellin on 20 June 2004.
 For the 2005 Apertura he played with Once Caldas.

-In July 2005, he would embark on a very productive career in Mexico joining Club Necaxa.
-He was one of Necaxa's star players during the 2005–06 season appearing in 29 matches and scoring 5 goals.
+In July 2005, he began his career in Mexico joining Club Necaxa.
+He was an important player for Necaxa during the 2005–06 season appearing in 29 matches and scoring 5 goals.
 The following season he would join Veracruz and had another fine season appearing in 30 league matches and scoring 8 goals.